dhis2/dhis2-docs/src/commonmark/en/content/implementation/data-elements-and-custom-dimensions.md

 attributes.
 This can be achieved by using the category model, which is described in the following.

-The category model has three main elements which is best described using the above example:
+The category model has four main elements which is best described using the above example:

-1. The category options, which corresponds to “Female”, “Male” and “\< 5 years” and “\> 5 years”.
+1.  *Category options*, which correspond to “Female”, “Male” and “\< 5 years” and “\> 5 years”.
 Category options are the fine grained attributes which are related in some common way.

-2. The category, which corresponds to “Gender” and “Age group”.
-Categories are used to group related category options together.
+2. A *category*, which corresponds to “Gender” and “Age group”.
+Categories are used to group related category options according to a common theme.

-3. The category combination, which is a combination of multiple categories together.
+3. A *category combination*, which is a combination of multiple categories together.
 In the example above, we might assign both the "Gender" and "Age Group" categories to a category combination called "Age/Gender".

-4. Category option combinations result from the combination of all category options within a category combination.
-In the example above, the following category option combinations would be created automatically by DHIS2: "Female/\<5 years", "Female/\>5 years", "Male/\<5 years", "Male/\>5 years"
+4. *Category option combinations* result from all possible combinations of all category options within a category combination.
+In the example above, the following category option combinations would be
+created: "Female/\<5 years", "Female/\>5
+years", "Male/\<5 years", "Male/\>5 years"

+It is worth noting that the category model is completely indepent of the data element model.
+Data elements are loosely coupled to categories, in that the association between them can be changed as any time without losing any data.
+ As a practical example from above, perhaps data needs to be collected for malaria cases with more granular age bands.
+Instead of just "\<5" and "/>5", a new category could be created for "\<1", "1-5","\>5" to describe the finer age bands.
+This category could then in turn be associated with the data element in a new data entry form to collect the data at a more granular level.
+The advantage with this approach would be that the same data element is used, which simplifies analysis of data over time.

-This category model is in fact self-standing but is in DHIS2 loosely coupled to the data element.
-Loosely coupled in this regard means that there is an association between data elements and category combinations, but this association may be changed at any time without losing any data.
-It is however not recommended to change this this often because of potential incompatibility between data which has been collected using differing category combinations.
+It is generally not recommended to change the association between data elements and their category combinations trivially or often because of potential incompatibility between data which has been collected using differing category combinations.
 Potential approaches to solve this problem using "category option group sets" will be discussed in